cloudfoundry/disaster-recovery-acceptance-tests/README.md

 The system tests do the following:

+1. Calls `CheckDeployment(common.Config)` on all provided TestCases (to e.g. check if errand-pushed apps are present).
 1. Sets up a temporary local working directory for storing the backup artifact, and CF_HOME directories for all the test cases.
 1. Calls `BeforeBackup(common.Config)` on all provided TestCases (to e.g. push unique apps to the environment to be backed up).
 1. Backs up the `CF_DEPLOYMENT_NAME` Cloud Foundry deployment.